Okaythis/FlutterOkaySDK/README.md

 ## Page Theme

-Okay allows developers to customize the UI of their apps to suit their desired look and feel to match the currrent theme of their app.
+Okay allows developers to customize the UI of their apps to suit their desired look and feel.

 Okay Flutter plugin provides a class called **PageTheme**.
 The class provides all customizable color properties that are available for development.